integration-app/documents-example/README.md

 To use the same flow and actions in your workspace, navigate to the [Continuously Import Content to My App Scenario](https://integration.app/scenarios/continuously-import-content-to-my-app) and click the **"Add to App"** button.
 This will add the required flows and actions, data sources and other primitives to your workspace.

 ### 5. Configure your apps
-This Scenario works across 8 apps.
-For most app to work you'll need to provide configuration parameters.
-The configuration guide for each apps explains how to get the credentials needed
+The [Continuously Import Content to My App Scenario](https://integration.app/scenarios/continuously-import-content-to-my-app) adds **8 apps** to your workspace and for most apps to work, you'll need to provide configuration parameters.
+The configuration guide for each apps explains how to get the credentials needed.
+See video below for an overview of the configuration process:

 https://github.com/user-attachments/assets/272197b4-aea9-40ff-a444-ac0fa17f672f